• Skip to primary navigation

 Override Java Equals Method

-In the above example, we have seen how to use the equals method in java with examples.
+The examples above show us how to use the equals method in Java.
 But now we will try to understand how we can override the Equals method of the Java class with our own implementation.

-So to explain this use of the equals method let me create one scenario in front of you so without testing much more time let me just go to the below program.
+So to explain this use of the equals method, let me create one scenario in front of you.
+Without wasting much more time, let me go to the program below.

 package com.softwaretestingo.basic;